rayelder/hashicorp-wpl-documentation/pages/components/button.md

 **Team decisions:**

-* Replace Flight arrow with custom chevron icon
+* Replace Flight arrow with custom animated chevron icon
 * Don’t allow primary and secondary button pairings.
 Instead, pair primary or secondary `Button` with `Standalonelink`
 * Do not strip out product colors
+* Only use chevron icon

 ### Aug 10, 2022